Confidence intervals for the Poisson distribution: Introduction

 where $P(\theta)$ is the prior distribution for $\theta$.
 In a Bayesian analysis, one uses the prior (to the sampling $n$) degree-of-belief probability in the value of $\theta$ for $P$.
 Often, in practice one tries to use a prior describing ``complete ignorance'' in the value of $\theta$.
 How to describe one's complete ignorance in the value of a parameter is a subject of much discussion and ultimately is a matter of personal choice.

 However, people often suggest prescribing such a prior based only on the sampling distribution.
 This is often called a reference or objective prior.
 This is an attempt to make a statement about the parameter without incorporating any prior knowledge or belief.
 Such an analysis proceeds as a Bayesian analysis in the sense that it may be interpreted as a statement of belief if one is willing to accept the reference prior as describing one's prior degree of belief.
 There is no attempt, or desire, to satisfy a frequency interpretation.
-Biller and Oser, for example, have advocated this approach~\cite{Biller2015}, based on uniform priors in some choice of parameterization.\footnote{Some very nice discussion in this reference is confused, in my opinion, by interpreting frequency statistics as intended to serve a purpose beyond description.
-This is a common occurrence when referring to frequency statistics in discussions of Bayesian statistics.}
+Biller and Oser, for example, have advocated this approach~\cite{Biller2015}, based on uniform priors in some choice of parameterization.

 On the other hand, as an objective procedure depending on a known (parametrically) sampling distribution, this can also be proposed as a description of the measurement.
 The interpretation as a descriptive statistic is, however, unclear.
 It is possible to investigate the frequency properties, in order to see whether the context of a frequency interpretation makes sense.
 We shall later discuss two popular reference priors for the Poisson distribution.